avajs/ava/docs/06-configuration.md

 - `failWithoutAssertions`: if `false`, does not fail a test if it doesn't run [assertions](./03-assertions.md)
 - `environmentVariables`: specifies environment variables to be made available to the tests.
 The environment variables defined here override the ones from `process.env`
 - `serial`: if `true`, prevents parallel execution of tests within a file
+- `seed`: randomizes test order using a reproducible non-negative integer seed
+- `shuffle`: if `true`, randomizes test order using a random seed
 - `tap`: if `true`, enables the [TAP reporter](./05-command-line.md#tap-reporter)
 - `verbose`: if `true`, enables verbose output (though there currently non-verbose output is not supported)
 - `snapshotDir`: specifies a fixed location for storing snapshot files.
 Use this if your snapshots are ending up in the wrong location